 Data Quality Control

 Data quality was assured by using data abstraction format that was adapted from other studies (15, 17).
-Pretest was done on 5% (36 premature neonate’s card) one week prior to the actual study to check consistency of recorded variables on the patient's medical record.
-Modification was made after pretest accordingly.
+Pretest was done on 5% (36 premature neonate’s card) of the study participants one week prior to the actual study to check consistency of recorded variables on the patient's medical record.
+This pretest was done in the same hospital by using charts of preterm neonates that has Modification was made after pretest accordingly.
 The data was collected by four experienced BSc nurses after one day training about the data abstraction tool and data collection process for both data collectors and supervisor.
 During the data collection time, intensive supervision was done by the principal investigator and supervisor during the whole period of data collection.
 Daily evaluation of the data for completeness and encountered difficulties on the time of data collection was attended accordingly.

-Finally, all the collected data was checked by the investigator for its completeness and consistency during the data management, storage, and analysis.
-Consistency was examined through random selection of cards by the principal investigator.
+All the collected data was checked for its completeness and consistency during the data collection, storage and analysis process.
+Consistency was daily examined through random selection of cards by the principal investigator.

 Statistical Analysis